 The Mining Museum and the History of Tin on Phuket.

-Bronze which is an alloy of mostly copper and some tin gave its name to one of the periods of antiquity.
+Bronze which is an alloy of mostly copper and some tin, gave its name to one of the periods of antiquity.
 Most of the worlds tin deposits are found in conjunction with granite.
-Veins of tin down as hard tin were running through the granite but were impossible to mine for the ancient miner.
+Veins of tin down as hard containers ran through the granite but were impossible to mine for the ancient miner.

 The ancient miner used cassiterite, an oxide formed by weathering of the surface of the tin deposit.
 In Thailand, there is evidence of good bronze work dating back to 3000 B.C.
 Including 10% tin.
 A dagger found from Ban Chiang in North East Thailand dated back to 3600 B.C had 2.5% tin.
 Read more here.

 The Main Range Granitoid Province in western Peninsular Malaysia, southern Peninsular Thailand and central Thailand is almost entirely made up of biotite granite (184–230 Ma).
 Tin deposits associated with these granites contributed 55% of the historic tin production of Southeast Asia.sciencedirect.com

 The Southeast Asian Tin Belt is a north-south elongate zone 2800 km long and 400 km wide, extending from Burma (Myanmar) and Thailand to Peninsular Malaysia and the Indonesian Tin Islands.sciencedirect.com